sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 Controls whether your build will load polyfills for missing modules.
 It defaults to `true`, and should only be disabled when using Node 18.11 or greater.

-Note: even with Node 18.11 or greater, you may still need to use experimental flags.
-E.g. `--experimental-global-webcrypto` to enable the `crypto` global.
-More info on which globals require flags can be found [here](https://nodejs.dev/en/api/v18/globals/).
+Note: to use Node's built-in `crypto` global with Node 18 you will need to use the `--experimental-global-webcrypto` flag.
+This flag is not required with Node 20.

 ## Custom server